-A summary of the components is below (click on the headings below for more information):
+A summary of the components is below (see further chapters in the PDF for details).

-- Prepare autumn and winter weaner paddocks by using ‘Smart grazing’ where possible.
-Give the weaners an effective drench before they enter the 'Smart grazed' paddock.
+- Prepare autumn and winter weaner paddocks by using ‘Smart grazing’ where possible (details page 18).
+Give the weaners an effective drench before they enter the ‘Smart grazed’ paddock.

 - Select weaning paddocks with lower worm-risk—these could be hay paddocks, new pastures, stubbles or paddocks grazed by mature cattle, but do not compromise nutrition to provide safe grazing.

-- Use rams with better than average worm egg count (WEC ASBVs1) and, if applicable to your area, less dagginess (DAG ASBVs); choose the more negative values for both.
+- Use rams with better than average worm egg count (WEC ASBVs1) and, if applicable to your area, less dag (DAG ASBVs); choose the more negative values for both.

 - Maintain good nutrition to enhance the sheep’s immunity to worms.